normhal/ControllerV18/README.md

 -  When the sketch has compiled, you'll need to upload the LittleFS data.
 In the Arduino Sketch folder you'll find a new "data" folder which contains 5 .csv files.
 Example data has been prepared, but feel free to modify if you feel the need.
 -  With Arduino IDE 2.2.x, with the ESP32 connected, press "CTRL, SHIFT and P" and the upload procedure starts.
 It'll take a few seconds.
 -  With Adruino IDE 1.8.19, you should find the "ESP32 Sketch Data Upload" in the "Tools" section.
 Select it and then choose LittleFS.
 The data files should be uploaded.
--  If you're in a hurry, use the currently available latest version of the HMI Version 1.7.8 to suit the model you're using.
-I will be uploading some identical (but renamed) HMIs in zip form to this repo shortly.

 # New Feature